Sound Designer, Composer, Game Audio Integration Specialist

 Full Album Recording, Mixing and Mastering: "A Cross Timbers Christmas" 2014

 For this project, we recorded in a day, knocking out 14 songs in something like 8 hours.
 The following couple of weeks I took the songs home, edited them down, mixed and mastered for a few hours a day and what do you know!?
 Boom.
-Full Album completed from start to finish.
+My first fully engineered and produced album credit, completed from start to finish.

 Full Album Recording, Stem Editing: "Untitled" Album.
 2014